Self-Employed Mortgage Specialist

 Self-Employed?
 Your Tax Returns Don't Define Your Mortgage.

-Bank statement loans use your real income—not your tax-optimized returns.
+Bank statement loans use your real income -- not your tax-optimized returns.
 Get a free consultation to see how much home you actually qualify for.
+Based on closings with 50+ Wholesale Lenders, we find the best rate for your specific situation.

 Related Self-Employed Mortgage Resources

 Equal Housing Lender.
 All loans subject to credit approval, underwriting guidelines, and program availability.
 Terms and conditions apply.
 This is not a commitment to lend.
 Information is for educational purposes only and does not constitute financial advice.
+Bank statement loan rates, terms, and availability are subject to change without notice.
+All rate ranges, savings examples, and loan scenarios referenced in this article are hypothetical illustrations based on aggregated market data and do not represent actual rate offers or guaranteed outcomes.
 Contact a licensed loan officer for personalized guidance.
+California Department of Real Estate and NMLS licensed.